steinuil/negoto/README.md

 [![Build Status](https://travis-ci.org/steinuil/negoto.svg?branch=master)](https://travis-ci.org/steinuil/negoto)

-## Status
+## Does this work?
-Negoto is in development and not ready to be deployed yet.
+Not yet.
+Negoto is still in development, but it'll soon be ready to be deployed.
+See [TODO.md](TODO.md) for details on what's not done yet.

+## Dependencies
+Negoto depends on OpenSSL, and it assumes that `/dev/urandom` exists and is readable.

 ## Compiling
 The very least Negoto requires to build is: